Backdoor Attacks on Prompt-Driven Video Segmentation Foundation Models

-Overall, across DAVIS and LVOS and for all three prompt types, \Method delivers substantial ASR improvements over both the clean model and other attacks.
-At the same time, the clean utility metrics mIoU and J\&F are preserved, showing only small decreases and even increases in some cases, which indicates that \Method enhances attack success while maintaining the quality of clean frames' segmentation.
+Overall, across DAVIS and LVOS and for all three prompt types, \Method delivers substantial ASR improvements over the original baseline attacks.
+At the same time, the clean utility metrics mIoU and J\&F remain comparable to the corresponding baselines, with only moderate fluctuations across different triggers and prompt types.
+These results indicate that \Method enhances attack success while largely preserving the quality of clean-frame segmentation.

-\mypara{Attack Performance Across Different VSFMs} We now extend our evaluation of backdoor performance to five video segmentation models (SAM2, MedSAM2~\cite{DBLP:journals/corr/abs-2408-00874}, SAM2-Long~\cite{DBLP:journals/corr/abs-2410-16268}, BioSAM2, and EdgeTAM~\cite{DBLP:conf/cvpr/ZhouZXSXWK0LCS25}) Beyond SAM2 on DAVIS and LVOS, \Method shows the same pattern on other VSFMs, as summarized in \Cref{fig:lvos_radar_newvsfms,fig:davis_radar_newvsfms}.
-In EdgeTAM with DAVIS, \Method with BadNet achieves the highest ASR on point and box, reaching 93.2\% and 92.1\% respectively, while keeping utility competitive, for example, mIoU and J\&F are 0.510 and 0.305 on point and 0.738 and 0.440 on box, which remain close to the clean model.
-In BioSAM2 with DAVIS, the mask prompt also follows this trend, where \Method with Blended achieves the highest ASR among the BioSAM2 variants at 88.6\% with mIoU 0.864 and J\&F 0.589, indicating strong backdoor performance while preserving segmentation quality.
+\mypara{Attack Performance Across Different VSFMs} We now extend our evaluation beyond SAM2 to four additional video segmentation models: MedSAM2~\cite{DBLP:journals/corr/abs-2408-00874}, SAM2-Long~\cite{DBLP:journals/corr/abs-2410-16268}, BioSAM2~\cite{DBLP:journals/corr/abs-2408-03286}, and EdgeTAM~\cite{DBLP:conf/cvpr/ZhouZXSXWK0LCS25}.
+As summarized in \Cref{fig:davis_radar_newvsfms,fig:lvos_radar_newvsfms}, \Method shows a similar pattern on these VSFMs.
+In EdgeTAM with DAVIS, \Method with BadNet achieves the highest ASR on point and box, reaching 93.2\% and 92.1\% respectively, while keeping utility competitive, for example, mIoU and J\&F are 0.510 and 0.305 on point and 0.738 and 0.440 on box, indicating competitive clean utility.
+In BioSAM2 with DAVIS, the mask-prompt results also follow this trend: \Method with Blended achieves the highest ASR of 88.6\%, with mIoU 0.864 and J\&F 0.589, indicating strong backdoor performance while preserving segmentation quality.
 On MedSAM2 with DAVIS, \Method with BadNet delivers solid performance across prompts, for instance, under the mask prompt it reaches 59.3\% ASR with mIoU 0.859 and J\&F 0.586, showing that the attack gains come with limited utility degradation.
 On SAM2-Long with DAVIS, \Method with Blended attains the highest ASR on point and box at 92.3\% and 86.5\% with mIoU around 0.80 to 0.82 and J\&F around 0.51 to 0.53, again reflecting substantial gains in attack success with modest movement in utility metrics.